American Iron and Steel Institute

 This collection represents materials collected by Cyrus J. Sharer for his research on the iron and steel industry and particularly the world iron ore trade.
 The main emphasis is on the iron ore trade of the Great Lakes.
 The period covered, mid-1960s to mid-1980s, was one of crisis and reorganization in the American steel industry and in the lake ore trade, and this is reflected in the records.

-- Subject: Iron industry and trade X
+- Subject: Blast furnaces X